 There are many negative effects of deforestation on the global level:

-- felled trees can no longer assist in removing carbon dioxide from the atmosphere
+- Felled trees can no longer assist in removing carbon dioxide from the atmospher

 What Can Farmers Do to Increase Their Production Without Further Deforestation?